yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 ## Run mdatp health command

 1. Open Launchpad, then search for **Terminal**.
 Once it's found, click to launch and start the Terminal.
-2. Type **mdatp health** and hit enter
+2. Type the following command and press Enter:
+    ```sh
+    mdatp health
+    ```
-3. You will see MDE health status in details.
-If MDE on macOS is running correctlym, heath status should be set as true.
+3. Review the MDE health status details.
+If MDE on macOS is running correctly, the healthy status should be set to true.
     ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/4fbe5e76c8e8128aa2a6390d6db4c0fb20af52bf/Images/macOS/MDEmacOS-CLI1.png)

     If you have any health issues, please check troubleshooting documentation.